AlexanderMakarov/tgjournals/README.md

 ## 2. PostgreSQL Setup

-The application requires PostgreSQL to be installed and running.
+For development purposes project requires PostgreSQL to be installed and running.

+In production project uses Supabase database.

 ### Install and Start PostgreSQL